 The arrangements cover issues of constitution, finance, staffing, security, storage, collection care, and public access.

-The National Records of Scotland Digital Preservation Programme has created a suite of tools designed to directly support Scottish local authorities with their digital preservation requirements.
-The products have been developed by two Skills for the Future trainees with input from local authority stakeholders.
+The National Records of Scotland has created a suite of tools designed to directly support Scottish local authorities with their digital preservation requirements.
+The products were developed by two Skills for the Future trainees over the course of 2016 and 2017, with input from local authority stakeholders.